Policies, Procedures and Permissions

 Child Safe Standards

-Our child safety and wellbeing policies outline the measures and strategies we have in place to support, promote and maintain the safety and wellbeing of our students.
+Our Child Safety and Wellbeing Policies outline the comprehensive measures and strategies we have in place to promote, support, and maintain the safety and well-being of our students.
+These policies are designed to ensure that all students can learn in a safe, secure environment free from harm.

-If you have any suggestions, comments or questions in relation to our child safe policies and practices, please contact office staff on 51 741795 to organise a meeting with a member of the leadership team.
+As valued members of our school community, we encourage parents, carers, and community members to be partners in our efforts to promote child safety.
+Your feedback is not only welcome but also essential in helping us continue to improve our practices.
+If you have any suggestions, concerns, or questions related to our child safety policies and practices, please contact our office staff at 51 741795 to arrange a meeting with a member of our leadership team.

 Policies A - Z